dash4k/dash4k/README.md

 My name is **Danishwara**, but you can call me **Dash**.
 <p align="justify">
-I'm currently Computer Science undergrad from Indonesia.
+I'm a Computer Science undergrad from Indonesia.
 I like programming in general, but for some time now I've started doing web programming, especially back-end development.
 I also have a strong interest in game development.
 Outside the coding stuff, I like to do photography once in a while.
 </p>
 <p align="justify">
 If you have similar interests as me, feel free to hit me up!